datalad-handbook/book/docs/beyond_basics/101-146-providers.rst

 the authentication and credential type that are required are unknown to DataLad and authentication fails.
-An attempt to download or get a file from this directory with DataLad can only succeed if a "provider configuration", i.e., a configuration how to access the data, for this specific webserver with information on how to authenticate exists.
+An attempt to download or get a file from this directory with DataLad can only succeed if a "provider configuration", i.e., a configuration how to access the data, for this specific web server with information on how to authenticate exists.

 "Provider configurations" are small text files that either exist on a per-dataset